CBGP-UPM-INIA-PUBLIC/Accelerated_Intro_to_CompBio_Part_1/README.md

 # Accelerated Introduction to Computational Biology for Biologists - Part 1

 Part 1 of the "Accelerated intro to Computational Biology for Biologists" course for the Master's Programme in Computational Biology, Universidad Politecnica de Madrid.
-This covers the first 2 weeks (~30 hours) of material, taught by Mark Wilkinson.
+This covers the first 2 days (~6 hours) of material, taught by Mark Wilkinson.

+This is the basics of the basics, just to get you started!

 In this course we cover:
    * Setting-up your Virtual Machine